teamallnighter/devWiki/README.md

 devWiki is a Jekyll powered knowledge base and API for web developers.
 I came up with the idea when learning web dev and trying to find resources all over the internet.
 I started by creating my own database in [notion](https://notion.io).
 This soon became my idea for my final project while taking the Web Developer prgoram at [SAIT](https://sait.ca)

-### Primary Goal
+## Goals of the project

-To have as many developer resources in one site
+- To have as many developer resources in one site

-###

-Secondary goal to be able to keep everything in a staticly generated site and stick to standard jamstack principles.
-As of right now this site scores 90% and above on all lighthouse audits.
+- Keep as much as possible in a static website
+- Adhere to the jamstack principles
+- Keep all audits above 90% on lighthouse

 ## Features